ember-learn/guides-source/guides/v3.7.0/templates/angle-bracket-syntax.md

 <SiteHeader @user={{this.user}} class={{if this.user.isAdmin "admin"}} />
 ```

-Consider the example above, the `site-header` component is represented in both the Classical Invocation and Angle Bracket syntaxes to illustrate the differences between them.
+Consider the example above, the `site-header` component is represented in both the Classical Invocation and Angle Bracket syntax to illustrate the differences between them.

 As the syntax name suggests, the Angle Bracket Syntax replaces the outside curly braces `{{}}` with angle brackets `<>` and capitalizes the component name instead of having it be lowercase dash delimited.